Junazidomi/Data-Science/Data-Science-prediction-projects/StudentPerformAnalysis/README.md

    <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Access%20To%20Resource.png" width="350">

    Insight:

+   Based on the visualization of access to resources, the majority of students are at the medium level, which is about half of the total number of students.
+Meanwhile, the low and high categories contribute 20% and 29.8%.

-3. Visualization of Extracurricular Activities of Student
+2. Visualization of Extracurricular Activities of Student

    <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Activities.png" width="350">

    Insight:

+   Based on the visualization of whether students participate in extracurricular activities, more students participate in extracurricular activities than do not participate in extracurricular activities.

-5. Visualization of Distance From Home Level of Student
+3. Visualization of Distance From Home Level of Student

    <img src="https://github.com/Junazidomi/Data-Science/blob/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Distance%20From%20Home.png" width="350">

    Insight:

+   Based on the visualization of the distance between students' homes, the "near" category is the most common compared to other categories, while the "far" category is the least common.
+This shows that most students live relatively close to school

-7. Visualization of Family Income of Students
+4. Visualization of Family Income of Students

    <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Family%20Income.png" width="350">

+   Insight:

+   Based on the visualization of student family income levels, the low category is the highest compared to other categories
 9. Visualization of Gender of Student

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Gender.png" width="350">